diogro/cv/index.md

 - [ Selection Response Decomposition (SRD): A New Tool for Dissecting Differences and Similarities Between Matrices ](http://link.springer.com/article/10.1007%2Fs11692-010-9107-2)
 - **Evolutionary Biology** 2011 38:225–241

+`2015`
+**Diogo Melo**, Gabriel Marroig.
+- Directional Selection can Drive the Evolution of Modularity in Complex Traits.
+- Proceedings of the National Academy of Sciences of the United States of America, manuscrito aceito para publicação.

 ## Posters e congressos